Logo

 Title: Water Conservation In Oil And Gas Operations

-DescriptionConcerning water used in oil and gas operations.
+DescriptionConcerning water used in oil and gas operations, and, in connection therewith, making an appropriation.

 Summary